 Yes, you will need to complete and sign a Release for medical records.
 This is a HIPAA requirement and necessary for the release of all records.
 For your convenience, you may print out the Release form and mail it or drop it off at the office.

 Legally we are bound by law to obtain your MRI and your x-ray images as part of your medical record.
-If you would like a copy of your MRI or x-ray images, please call 214.222.6658 and ask a member of the x-ray staff to make you a copy of your images.
+If you would like a copy of your MRI or x-ray images, please call 972.420.1776 and ask for a member of the medical records department to make a copy of your images.

 Only the patient and parties listed on the HIPAA form (which was previously completed by you) will be eligible to pick up records.
 If you have any questions, please contact our office.